benottom/Information-Security-2023-Class/h1 First steps.md

 First challenge starts with solving the [Over The Wire: Bandit](https://overthewire.org/wargames/bandit/)
 > The Bandit wargame is aimed at absolute beginners.
 It will teach the basics needed to be able to play other wargames.

+## Level 0
+> The goal of this level is for you to log into the game using SSH.
+The host to which you need to connect is bandit.labs.overthewire.org, on port 2220.
+The username is bandit0 and the password is bandit0.
+Once logged in, go to the Level 1 page to find out how to beat Level 1.

+Familiar with Linux command line interface and server login (use to manage multiple servers way back) this task was simple.
+I was using a VM Ubuntu: